IceCube Masterclass for High School Students

 How to apply

-We have a fixed number of spots for students to attend the IceCube Masterclass hosted at Queen’s University/McDonald Institute on Saturday, April 15th, 2023.
-You can apply to attend by emailing firstname.lastname@example.org and including a letter of interest (1-page maximum) explaining why you would like to attend.
+We have a fixed number of spots for students to attend the IceCube Masterclass hosted (in person and online) at Queen’s University/McDonald Institute on Saturday, April 15th, 2023.
+You can apply to attend by emailing email@example.com and including a letter of interest (1-page maximum) explaining why you would like to attend.
 We hope to accept everyone that applies, but we only have a set capacity.
+Note, we may also be able to have some students attend remotely by offering the program in a hybrid format.
+Please indicate which format you would prefer in your application.

-The session will run from 10am – 4pm, and lunch will be provided.
+The session will run from 10am – 4pm, and lunch will be provided to those in person.

 IceCube is a high-energy neutrino telescope located under the South Pole.
 IceCube is the largest neutrino telescope in the world and the only telescope capable of detecting high-energy neutrinos from outside the solar system.